kimfalk/live-project/README.md

 # The MovieGEEK Installation Guide

-The MovieGEEK is a website originally implemented to accompany my book, Practical Recommender Systems.
+The MovieGEEK is a website initially implemented to accompany my book, Practical Recommender Systems.
-However this folder is used for the manning LiveProject, which is currently in MEAP.
+However, this folder is used for the manning LiveProject, which is currently in MEAP.

-The website is not intended as a standalone tutorial or a plug-and-play website for you to install and use for your own content.
+The website is not intended as a standalone tutorial or a plug-and-play website for you to install and use for your content.

 ## Thanks!
 This site would not be working if it wasn’t for the [MovieTweetings](https://github.com/sidooms/MovieTweetings)